-ZoomText is available in labs across campus including the Assistive Technology Lab.
+ZoomText is available in the Assistive Technology Lab.
 ZoomText is a screen magnification software designed for users with visual impairments.
 This program can enlarge the screen image up to 36 times the actual size.
-The ZoomText software also has built-in text to speech features which read content and menus aloud in addition to the magnification.
+The ZoomText software also has built-in text to speech features which read content aloud in addition to the magnification.